Climate Summary for Florida - January 2012

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for January is given in the figure below (courtesy of NOAA, NWS).

-Table 4: Daily rainfall records (inches) tied or broken during January.
-(Compiled from NOAA, NWS).
+Appendix: Daily maximum and minimum temperature records (° F) tied or broken during January (compiled from NOAA, NWS).